 With only a limited number of practices before the season begins, it can be tempting to spend the majority of hitting practices facing live pitching or hitting off machines dialed up to game speeds.
-My suggestion is to follow a disciplined hitting progression that will better prepare hitters for that first at-bat of the season.
+My suggestion is to adopt the following hitting progression that will better prepare hitters for that first at-bat of the season.

 It all starts with tee work.
 The best Major League baseball hitters know that success begins with focused and perfect tee work.
 Hitting off a tee is the only time hitters are in total control.
-The ball isn’t moving and it’s not spinning in different directions to deceive the hitter.
+The ball is not moving and it is not spinning in different directions to deceive the hitter.

 With a stationary ball on a tee, hitters are able to focus on each individual component of the swing sequence.
 Hitters who spend time hitting off a tee in the preseason and throughout the regular season will spend more time on base in games.

 The temptation for coaches and players is to reduce the amount of tee work during preseason practices in favor of live pitching.
 This is a mistake that will hold back hitters from reaching their full potential.
 Professional hitters incorporate tee work as an integral part of their hitting regimen throughout the season.
 Why wouldn’t high school or college hitters do the same?